adamwojt/invoicepy/README.rst

                         `custom_templates_dir` will be searched first,
                         then package templates.

-  --save    Decides whether to store invoice in config
+  --no-save    Decides whether to store invoice in config
                         file.

   -b, --browser         Open generated invoice in browser.